jarrodlucia/bigip_elk_server/docs/class2/module1/lab6.rst

 Lab |labmodule|\.\ |labnum|\: Send Logs to ELK Stack
 ----------------------------------------------------

-configure f5 for logging to new ELK stack
+Configure f5 for logging to new ELK stack

-check that data is arriving at ELK stack
+Check that data is arriving at ELK stack

 Task 1 - Confirm BIG-IP is sending logs to ELK Stack